DrDaveTurner/HPC-User/episodes/r.md

 There is extensive support for running C/C++/Fortran code across multiple nodes using the message-passing interface MPI, and Python has a stripped down version of this with the **mpi4py** package.
-There is a package for R called Rmpi that provides wrappers around some of the common MPI functions, but it was developed up until 2014 and looks to have only been patched every year or two since then.
+There is a package for R called **Rmpi** that provides wrappers around some of the common MPI functions, but it old code that is being updated every few years and it can be difficult to get working as you need certain versions of R and OpenMPI for everything to work.
 Under Windows you must compile with Microsoft MPI, and there are some limitations in functionality.

-The doMPI back-end to **foreach** runs on this Rmpi package, but it is not clear that either work or work well due to the lack of current support so neither can be recommended at this point.
+The doMPI back-end to **foreach** runs on this Rmpi package.
+This perfectly fits into the R parallelization model where the programmer can just slip in a different back end to fit their needs, but this often results in poor parallel performance which is the case with doMPI.
+The **dot_product_doMPI.R** code can be used to test the performance for a simple application compared multi-core back ends.
+There's also a newer package called **Rhpc** which supposedly provides better performance but it was removed from the CRAN repository some years ago.

 There is a newer package called **pdbMPI** where the *pbd* stands for Programming with Big Data.
 This is an interface to the Message-Passing